CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 ### ASG termination
 AZs will be balanced first, then the instance with the oldest launch configuration within that AZ will be terminated.
 For a reference to the default termination policy logic, have a look at this link: https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-instance-termination.html

+## AMI

+the EC2 instances you are currently using depends on a pre-built AMI.
+This AMI is not accessible to another region hence,  you have to copy it to the us-west-2 region to properly establish your disaster recovery instance.

+You can copy an Amazon Machine Image (AMI) within or across an AWS region using the AWS Management Console, the AWS command line tools or SDKs, or the Amazon EC2 API, all of which support the CopyImage action.
+You can copy both Amazon EBS-backed AMIs and instance store-backed AMIs.
+You can copy encrypted AMIs and AMIs with encrypted snapshots

+# AWS Device Farm
+AWS Device Farm is an app testing service that lets you test and interact with your Android, iOS, and web apps on many devices at once, or reproduce issues on a device in real time.

 # IAM
 Your whole AWS security is there:
 • Users